Zweibach/text/Hydrus/Hydrus Help Docs/02_importAndExport.md

 You can also copy the files by right-clicking and going down `share -> copy -> files` and then pasting the files where you want them.

 You can also export files with tags, either in filename or as a side-car .txt file by right-clicking and going down `share -> export -> files`.
 Have a look at the settings and then press `export`.
+You can create folders to export files into by using backslashes on Windows (`\`) and slashes on Linux (`/`) in the filename.
+This can be combined with the patterns listed in the pattern shortcut button dropdown.
+As example `[series]\{filehash}` will export files into folders named after the `series:` namespaced tags on the files, all files tagged with one series goes into one folder, files tagged with another series goes into another folder.

 ## Automation
 Under `file -> import and export folders` you'll find options for setting up automated import and export folders that can run on a schedule.
 Both have a fair deal of options and rules you can set so look them over carefully.